ChessTournamentManager/Documentation/Research/Database Research.md

 }
 ```

 Then add this configuration class to your project.
-This configuration class is responsible for connecting with the installed Redis database and serializing models.
+This configuration class is responsible for connecting with the installed Redis database and serializing domain classes.
 In this configuration, transactions are enabled.
 ```java
 // Imports